PrinandaRahmatullah/eye-tracking/README.md

-# Real Time Eye Tracking Using WebGazer
+# Real Time Eye Tracking and Head Pose Estimation Using WebGazer

-Real time eye tracking on browser using webgazer
+Real-time eye tracking, head pose estimation, and face distance from screen.
+Implemented on browser using webgazer

 ## Requirements